LukeMcHenry311/pw-gen-zao/README.md

 # PW GEN ZAO
-This week's weekly challenge was to make a password generator that you can specify with uppercase, lowercase, numbers and symbols. i have changed and added to this code in the following ways
+This week's weekly challenge was to make a password generator that you can specify with uppercase, lowercase, numbers and symbols. i have changed and added to this code in the following ways (and more)
 1. added prompts for password criteria
 2. added a function to create a random password (catered to the users choices)
 3. added math.random equations to calculate random numbers and misc (symbols and letters)